NEW

 Ana Topalovic - music concept, arrangements, E-Cello, live electronics

-Minimal stage requirements: power strip with 4 sockets, for bigger venues (from 100 pax) - professional full range PA system according to the size.
-Dance floor or alternatives upon agreement.
+Minimal stage requirements: power strip with 3 sockets, for bigger venues (from 100 pax) - professional full range PA system according to the size.
+Dance floor or alternatives upon agreement. * Ana travels with her own audio gear. *

-Length: 30 to 60 minutes without a break
+Length: 30 to 60 minutes without intermission.

 Artists